whokilleddb/HelloWorldDriver/README.md

 bcdedit.exe -set TESTSIGNING ON
 ```

+> If this command results in "The value is protected by Secure Boot policy and cannot be modified or deleted", then reboot the PC, go into BIOS settings, and disable Secure Boot.
+BitLocker may also affect your ability to modify this setting. ([link](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option))
+>
+> bcdedit.exe -set TESTSIGNING ON

 ## Creating A WDM Project

 The first thing we need to do is to start a WDM project in Visual Studio: